karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeaheadSearch.md

 - update the layout of the list view (eg. if host may want to add separator in the choices list and for that we are using UITableView)
 - can update the layout of the choicesetview (eg. border/spacingtop/spacing down)
 - can register class for list layout cell
-- can configure loading indicator to the table view and sdk will send request to show/hide the view (TODO: needs more investigation)
+- can configure loading indicator to the table view and sdk will send request to host show/hide the view.

-### Full screen view for static and dynamic typeahead control
+### User Experience : Full screen view for static and dynamic typeahead control
 TODO